-- the AD or office head of the sponsoring directorate or office (the originating organization) continues to assert the high scientific merit and importance of the project and has a sound financial plan for supporting the remaining pre-construction planning activities and the future operations and use of the facility; - the Preliminary Design has been successfully reviewed internally and by an external panel of experts in order to obtain the best possible objective advice from authorities in the fields and disciplines utilized by the project; - the DDLFP concurs that the Preliminary Design is reasonable and poses an acceptable level of risk, and that anticipated costs for construction and operation are sufficiently well known; - the NSF Chief Financial Officer (CFO) certifies that the Preliminary Design budget has been satisfactorily defined; - the NSF Director is satisfied that external participation in all phases of the project (other agencies, international and/or private sector entities, etc.) is well planned; - updated IMP and PDP documents have been reviewed and approved by the Facilities Panel (IMP only), the MREFC Panel, and the Director; - an appropriate Project Leadership/Management team is in place; and - the MREFC Panel asserts that the proposed MREFC project, when compared to other proposed projects whether within the same field, across related fields, or across different fields is among the very highest priorities for potential new facilities.
+- The AD or Office Head of the sponsoring Directorate or Office (the Originating Organization) continues to assert the high scientific merit and importance of the project and has a sound financial plan for supporting the remaining pre-construction planning activities and the future operations and use of the facility. - The Preliminary Design has been successfully reviewed internally and by an external panel of experts in order to obtain the best possible objective advice from authorities in the fields and disciplines utilized by the project. - The DDLFP concurs that the Preliminary Design is reasonable and poses an acceptable level of risk, and that anticipated costs for construction and operation are sufficiently well known. - The NSF Chief Financial Officer certifies that the Preliminary Design budget has been satisfactorily defined. - The NSF Director is satisfied that external participation in all phases of the project (other agencies, international and/or private sector entities, etc.) is well planned. - Updated IMP and PDP documents have been reviewed and approved by the Facilities Panel (IMP only), the MREFC Panel and the Director. - An appropriate Project Leadership/Management team is in place.

+The MREFC Panel asserts that the proposed MREFC project, when compared to other proposed projects - whether within the same field, across related fields, or across different fields37 - is among the very highest priorities for potential new facilities.

-Based on its review of the information provided and discussions with program and project staff, the MREFC Panel (chaired by the Deputy Director and with the advice and recommendation of the DDLFP and the CFO) forwards one or more projects in priority order to the Director, who makes the decision to forward to the NSB for approval.
+Based on its review of the information provided and discussions with program and project staff. the MREFC Panel (chaired by the Deputy Director, and with the advice and recommendation of the DDLFP and the CFO) forwards one or more projects in priority order to the Director, who makes the decision to forward to the NSB for approval.
 The rationale and criteria used for the selection and prioritization of these projects is clearly articulated in the Facility Plan.